-I started programming when I was five years old.
-If that sounds impressive to you, it’s only because you don’t realize how easy it was to get started in the ’80s.
+I started programming when I was six years old.
+If that sounds impressive, you probably don’t realize how easy it was to get started programming in the ’80s.

 In 1985, my parents bought a Radio Shack TRS-80.
 I’m not sure why.
 My dad’s a pastor and my mom’s a nurse.
 There was no professional reason for them to drop today’s equivalent of $2,500 on a machine that, frankly, didn’t do much.

 The stock model came with 16k of RAM, though my dad drove three hours to Nashville to upgrade it to 48k.
 There was no internal storage.
 At first we didn’t even have floppies, just a cassette drive.

 Image from Extinguished Scholar

 Whatever their reason, my parent’s decision to have a computer in the house fundamentally changed the trajectory of my life.
 And while our TRS-80 is long gone, I was thrilled to discover that there’s an emulator for OSX.

 I booted it up, then spent 20 minutes trying to remember how to launch BASIC, my first programming language.
 After a couple reboots, I read the welcome text more carefully.

 That’s right.
 The TRS-80 boots into a BASIC REPL.
 To use a TRS-80 is to program.

 Radio Shack Model III Basic is case insensitive, which is to say that it doesn’t give a shit what case you want – you’re getting uppercase.
 Variables are declared with